-In the summer of 2018 Verity was fortunate enough to make her opera debut stepping in to play the role of Pamina in Mozart’s The Magic Flute on the main stage at Garsington Opera alongside the main cast, including artists such as Benjamin Hulett, Adrian Thompson and James Creswell, conducted by Christian Curnyn.
+In the summer of 2018 Verity was fortunate enough to make her opera debut stepping in to play the role of Pamina in Mozart’s The Magic Flute on the main stage at Garsington Opera alongside the main cast, including artists such as Benjamin Hulett and Adrian Thompson, conducted by Christian Curnyn.
 She also performed a recital of English love songs including the world premiere of Graham Ross’ song ‘The Land of Blue’ which was written for Verity, at Wigmore Hall.
 She performed some of this recital live on BBC Radio 3’s In Tune.
 At the Hertford Festival of Music she performed the premiere of the soprano arrangement of Stephen Hough’s ‘Herbstlieder’, previously written for baritone and fellow Prince Consort member, Jacques Imbrailo, along with his ‘Other Love Songs’ with the composer and pianist at the piano.
-Expanding on her operatic repertoire, Verity recently performed Dvorak’s famous “Song to the Moon” with conductor George Jackson and the London Firebird Orchestra in St. George’s Hanover Square.
+Expanding on her operatic repertoire, Verity recently performed Dvorak’s famous “Song to the Moon” with the London Firebird Orchestra at St. George’s Hanover Square.

 Her engagements have included solo recitals at the Barbican, Wigmore Hall, LSO St. Luke’s, and the Gewandhaus in Leipzig.
 As a member of The Prince Consort she has appeared at the Bath, Harrogate and Hertford Festivals.
 She appeared live on Classic FM from Wigmore Hall with a recital of love songs for Valentine’s Day.
 As a concert and oratorio soloist her engagements have included the world premiere of ‘The King’s Revels’ by Judith Bingham, Bach’s Christmas Oratorio and B minor Mass, Handel’s Jephtha, Mozart’s C minor Mass and Requiem, the Brahms Requiem, Mahler’s 4th Symphony and Janacek’s ‘The Diary of One Who Disappeared, at venues including the Aldeburgh Festival, St. John’s Smith Square, St. Martin-in-the-Fields, Bath Abbey and Wells Cathedral.

-Verity will soon be performing a lieder recital for the Schubert Society of Britain and she will be joining Garsington Opera for their 2019 season to understudy Sophie Bevan as the Governess in Britten’s Turn of the Screw.
+Verity will soon be joining Garsington Opera for their 2019 season to understudy Sophie Bevan as the Governess in Britten’s Turn of the Screw.